 In a recently decided case, McNeil v.
 Jenkins-McNeil, the Fifth District Court of Appeals Court discussed the Florida residency requirement for divorce and implications of a party failing to meet the residency requirement.
 252 So.3d 354 (Fla.
 5th DCA 2018).
 In McNeil, the Wife filled a petition for dissolution of marriage, however, she did not allege that she was a resident of Florida.
+It is unclear whether she produced an affidavit of corroborating witness for the court.
 At trial, the Husband failed to appear, causing the trial court to grant the Wife’s divorce.
 The Husband appealed this decision.
 The Husband alleged that the Court failed to establish jurisdiction over him because the Wife failed to meet her burden of proving her or her husband’s residency in Florida.
 Establishing residency may sound procedural or trivial to someone that has lived in Florida for years, but it is mandatory and must be proven.

 How To Prove Florida Residency Requirements For Divorce